Doctor of Philosophy (Business)

 Our researchers consistently publish in top-ranked international journals and can offer practical insights and policy advice to public and private clients.

-Academic staff in the School of Business and Tourism can provide supervision for various discipline areas.
+Academic staff in the Faculty of Business, Law and Arts can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 Research Highlight: Dr Carolyn Seton's research investigated strategies to encourage digital literacy among people living in public housing, predominantly older Australians who are most vulnerable to isolation through the “digital divide”.
 Carolyn graduated with a Doctor of Philosophy (Business) in December 2019.